canh25xp/GraduationThesis/OUTLINES.md

 In this thesis, I have presented GecWeb (A Lightweight Language Error Correction System), a web-based application designed to make state-of-the-art grammatical error correction (GEC) systems accessible to the general public.
 GecWeb addresses several key challenges in the field of GEC, including the need for a lightweight, modular, and user-friendly system that can be used on devices with varying screen sizes and internet speeds, particularly in developing countries.

-Although there was no significant breakthrough in the field of GEC, for the purpose of a graduate thesis, this project was an opportunity to learn and apply the knowledge gained during the time my university.
+Although there was no significant breakthrough in the field of GEC, for the purpose of a graduate thesis, this project was an opportunity to learn and apply the knowledge gained during my time at my university.

 ### Comparison with Existing Systems